 The museum also runs regular exhibitions on city nature and culture.
 The aquarium, an extensive collection of seashells, and coral reefs may all be seen in the museum, as well as various educational programs for children and adults.
 At the museum, youngsters can engage in multiple fun activities, including a scavenger hunt and special events that the museum hosts.

 See Related: Best Road Trip Books for Kids

-The best museums in the Hague, Netherlands offer a wide variety of attractions and exhibits.
-Whether you’re looking for an educational experience or just want to see some cool stuff with your family, there’s something for everyone.
+The best museums in the Hague, Netherlands, offer various attractions and exhibits.
+Whether you’re looking for an educational experience or want to see some cool stuff with your family, there’s something for everyone.

-If you’d like to view our travel guides in a more visual format, please subscribe to our YouTube channel to receive the most up-to-date information on our travel adventures!
+If you’d like to view our travel guides more visually, please subscribe to our YouTube channel for the most up-to-date information on our travel adventures!